3rd-Eden/favicount/README.md

 # Favicount

-Favicount a maintained fork of the `tinycon` library.
+Favicount a maintained fork/refactor of the `tinycon` library.
 It add notification counts to your favicon for browser that support it and gracefully degrades to nothing when the browser does not support these transformations.

 ## Installation